 Sessions will include topics such as:

 - Revenue Modeling

 - Must be able to commit to 12 hours of classroom training (six 2 hour class sessions every other Thursday evening) for a total of at least 45 hours of participation (training, counseling, and related preparation) over a 90 day period

 - Must complete a minimum of 75% of all tasks developed in the 90 day action plan

-- Must participate in at least one pitch event in Chicago outside of Bethel
+- Must participate in at least one pitch event in Chicago outside of BIT program.

-Students will participate in a graduation commencement ceremony along with the Entrepreneurship Training Program students at the conclusion of the program on Tuesday, December 11, 2018.
+Students will participate in a graduation commencement ceremony concluding the program in June 2019.